ambrosino94/WebReel/Groups/Macaron - 10-1-I.md

 Said button shows an animation when clicked.
 An indicator on the screen that shows the amount of currency collected in the game.
 3 upgrades that can be bought, that give you a specific amount of macarons per time.
-3 items that can be bought, that allow you automatic currency production
+3 items that can be bought, that allow you automatic currency production.
 ```

 #### `Error Debugging`

-(Error debugging is not necessary for our report but we did like to include this two small and
+> Error debugging is not necessary for our report but we did like to include this two small and
-annoying errors that came along our way).
+> annoying errors that came along our way.
+>
+> - Macaron Team